Abisade16/R-tasks/README.md

 # R-tasks
-Personal Projects Using R
+Compilation of tasks completed using R

-Hackerrank Exercises.R
+'scripts/' contains R Scripts for each task

-Contains series of tasks completed from hackerrank.com The tasks were originally Python tasks
+'visualisations/' contains screenshots of outputs and graphics made

-Session ONE
+'outputs/' contains output files

-Basic commands using R
+'datasets/' contains datasets used in the each task (Highly sensitive datasets aren't included)